JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

   > **Warning**
   >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.

-- ***[Analyse Data]*** From this command button, the software will apply data processing to generate the accumulated phase-shift map, the radial phase-shift map, and the map of the electron density distribution of the plasma.
+- ***[Analyse Data]*** From this command button, the software will apply data processing to generate the accumulated phase-shift map, the radial phase-shift map, and the map of the electron density distribution of the gas.

 - ***[Clear]*** Button to clear input and output data.